 Before I go into the security at Srinagar Airport let me add that the landing and the take off from the airport is spectacular.
 So do grab a window seat for your flight.

 And now back to the security procedures at the Srinagar Airport.
 The first sign of activity around the airport was by sniffer dogs!
 Then the gates opened only make an entry for an armoured vehicle.
 Then came a bus full of airport employees and that too was allowed to pass.
 Then they dragged some barbed wire to create a block.
 And after all this was over they allowed the private vehicles to move in.

 The First Security Check: The first security check was right at the entry at least 2 km before the main airport building.
 All of us and our luggage got down.
-The luggage went through scan, we were searched by women on duty and the vehicles were checked for explosives.
+The luggage went through scan, we were searched by women security personnel on duty and the vehicles were checked for explosives.
 Then the luggage was reloaded, we got into the vehicle and we were dropped at the airport gate.